-· Financial support to community skills development initiatives Including communities in the value chain through employment, procurement or CSI initiatives that directly benefit locals, in particular the youth risk management and mitigation how we manage risk risk mitigation measures Changing labour legislation Primeserv is fully compliant with existing labour legislation and regulations, and we will ensure that we maintain compliance should either legislation or regulations change.
+Financial support to community skills development initiatives Including communities in the value chain through employment, procurement or CSI initiatives that directly benefit locals, in particular the youth shareholders 2019 shareholders 2018 risk management and mitigation how we manage risk

+- directors, management and treasury shares - individuals and other corporate bodies risk management and mitigation measures Labour legislation Primeserv is fully compliant with existing labour legislation and regulations, and we will ensure that we maintain compliance should either legislation or regulations change.
 Ability to attract and retain key staff and senior historically disadvantaged individuals (HDIs) Primeserv is well established in the market as an employer of choice and we consistently work to retain this position.
 We also have a formal recruitment and retention plan, which is supported by an active training and development plan.
 We provide learnerships in order to attract and develop young people.
 Skills shortages Most of our business units continue to be affected by skills shortages and we therefore consistently invest in employee development, as well as in community skills development programmes.
-A dedicated skills development and innovation hub has been created in order to facilitate employee skills development and upliftment.
-Security of IT systems Primeserv has a highly skilled and experienced IT team, which has developed systems that are specific to our business.
+A dedicated skills development and training hub has been created in order to facilitate employee skills development and upliftment.
+Security of IT systems Primeserv outsources its primary IT requirements to a highly skilled and experienced IT team which has developed systems that are specific to our business.
 Hardware and software is continually updated and tested to ensure optimal capability and efficiency.
 Advanced cybersecurity systems are in place to protect our IT systems, wherever possible, from both internal and external threats.
 Creating, maintaining and securing business sustainability Primeserv has uniform sustainability targets that have been developed with the business's strategy, values and objectives in mind.
 Monitoring, measuring and improving sustainability is the responsibility of the Social and Ethics Committee and its decisions are monitored by the Board.
 Both internal and external surveys are carried out to measure sustainability metrics and to facilitate improvements where required.
 Maintaining an effective system for the collection of sustainability data Primeserv has a centralised HR, IR, administration and payroll platform that supports our national operational footprint and enables us to collect all relevant data.
-Dedicated modules enable us to interface directly with contractor systems and databases.
+Dedicated modules enable us to interface directly with our staffing related systems and databases.
 Improvements to data definitions and the data collection process are ongoing.